 1. You may file a document with the Office of the Deputy Commissioner for Trademark Examination Policy requesting that the pointers to your property be removed.
 The document must detail the erroneous information and provide the reel and frame number where the document is recorded, and ask that the recording not be associated with the owner's property.
-This request can be faxed to 571-273-8950 or sent by email to TMFeedback@uspto.gov.
+This request can be emailed to TMFeedback@uspto.gov.

 NOTE: This will only be granted if the current evidence of record clearly demonstrates that the assignment recorded against your property was the result of a typographical error in identifying the property and no proper chain of title exists to the party who filed the assignment against your property.

 This request will not be granted if there is a dispute regarding ownership.